8 Best Breadmakers in Australia (2025)

 The wattage of an appliance is directly related to the amount of energy it will consume.
 Typically, breadmakers are more energy-efficient for baking bread because they heat a smaller, contained space.

-Ovens, on the other hand, have larger space and thus require more heat.
+Ovens, however, have larger space and thus require more heat.
 An oven's average power rating is higher than a breadmaker's.

 Crust Control

-Many models of breadmakers come with "crust control" settings, allowing you to choose between light, medium, or dark crust.
-This is not available in an oven, the crust control is manually done by adjusting the baking time and temperature.
+Many breadmakers have "crust control" settings, allowing you to choose between a light, medium, or dark crust.
+However, this feature is unavailable in an oven, so you must manually adjust the baking time and temperature.

 Frequently Asked Questions (FAQs)